Palfore/OSRSmath/README.md

 ### 2. Library

-For developers, they can use the basic functionalities (like modeling combat or potion boosts) to build their own applications.
+For developers, they can use the basic functionalities to build their own applications.
 The code is available on [PyPi](https://pypi.org/project/osrsmath/), and can be installed using `pip3 install osrsmath`.
 Within their own code the can import functionalities using `import osrsmath.[module_of_interest]`.
 Download the source, and check out the documentation for the modules at `OSRSmath/osrsmath/docs/html/osrsmath/index.html` to see what can be done.

 ### 3. Documentation

-Coherent and comprehensive documentation doesn't really exist regarding the math behind osrs.
-This project provides a [document](https://github.com/Palfore/OSRSmath/blob/master/osrsmath/docs/latex/main.pdf) that attempts to fill this gap.
-It also documents its source code, which can be viewed by downloading the source and navigating to `osrsmath/docs/html/osrsmath/index.html`.
+Documentation doesn't really exist regarding the math behind osrs.
+This project aims to provide a [document](https://github.com/Palfore/OSRSmath/blob/master/osrsmath/docs/latex/main.pdf) that attempts to fill this gap.
+This project also documents its source code (mostly), which can be viewed by downloading the source and navigating to `osrsmath/docs/html/osrsmath/index.html`.
 In future, it would be nice to host this online.

 ## Installing